 Health & safety

-Malarial protection recommended
+- Malarial protection recommended

-Medical care: Solio staff have been on first aid and medical courses and are able to deal with minor problems.
+- Solio staff have been on first aid and medical courses and are able to deal with minor problems.
 The lodge has a good range of first-aid equipment.

 - High Risk

-Security measures: Security is very good at Solio, with askaris at the lodge itself and Kenya Wildlife Service rangers and government General Service Unit officers in the surrounding ranch and sanctuary.
+- Security is very good at Solio, with askaris at the lodge itself and Kenya Wildlife Service rangers and government General Service Unit officers in the surrounding ranch and sanctuary.

-Fire safety: There are fire extinguishers throughout the lodge.
+- There are fire extinguishers throughout the lodge.
 Staff have all done fire training.

 - On Request

-Laundry facilities: Fast laundry service – machine washed using GNLD eco-friendly detergents and then tumble-dried – is included in the rates.
+- Fast laundry service – machine washed using GNLD eco-friendly detergents and then tumble-dried – is included in the rates.

-Money: Each room has a safe.
+- Each room has a safe.
 Small amounts of Kenya shillings can usually be exchanged, but for full foreign exhange the lodge suggests guests use the ATMs in Nyeri or Nanyuki.

-Accepted payment on location: UK pounds, US dollars and Euros are accepted for cash payments.
+- UK pounds, US dollars and Euros are accepted for cash payments.
 Visa, Mastercard and Amex credit cards are accepted with no surcharge.